Blueberry page by Giraud

 Learning to Color Like Jean Giraud

-The color pallet of Blueberry comics expresses focus, depth, selective realism, and specific time of day.
+Color storytelling with focus, depth, selective realism, and specific time of day

 I'm coloring the new version of "Six-Year-Old Horse Thief".
 Out of all the elements of comics, coloring's been my weakest (those who've read my dialog might have a different opinion).
 This is my first attempt of addressing this issue with history and objective analysis.
 In order to move forward in any mission, you have to (a) be completely sick of the status quo and (b) have some ideal to compare your current output.